-The pathway for the efferent fibers of the Trochlear Nerve is the following (from the initiation in the brain to the termination in the periphery):
+The pathway for fibers of the trochlear nerve is the following (from the initiation in the brain to the termination in the periphery):

-- It innervates a singular eye muscle: the Superior Oblique Eye Muscle.
+- It innervates a singular eye muscle: the superior oblique muscle.

 - This nerve motorically governs the abduction, depression and internal rotation of the eye.

-The pathway for the efferent fibers of the Abducent Nerve is the following (from the initiation in the brain to the termination in the periphery):
+The pathway for the fibers of the abducens nerve is the following (from the initiation in the brain to the termination in the periphery):

-- This nerve governs the muscle responsible for retracting the eye within the orbit.
+- This nerve governs the muscle responsible for abduction (lateral movement) of the eye within the orbit.